Discover 12+ of the most radioactive places on Earth

-13. Fort d’Aubervilliers, Paris is another very toxic places
+13. Fort d’Aubervilliers, Paris, is another very toxic place

-During the 1920s and 1930s, Frédéric and Irène Joliot-Curie carried out studies on radioactivity at Fort d'Aubervilliers, experimenting with salts of Radium-226.
+During the 1920s and 1930s, Frédéric and Irène Joliot-Curie studied radioactivity at Fort d'Aubervilliers, experimenting with salts of Radium-226.

 Later on, experiments were also conducted by the French Army to help support their nuclear tests in Algeria.
 These were later found to have seriously contaminated the fort.

 Decontamination efforts began in earnest during the 1990s, after 61 barrels of Cesium-137 and Radium-226 were found to still be stored there, as well as about 160,000 gallons (60 cubic meters) of contaminated soil.

 In 2006, new contaminated areas were also uncovered, and there were allegations in the Le Parisien that there were higher than average incidents of cancer in the surrounding area.